BeatrizSanssi/L2-Task-Manager/README.md

 3. Write your code and tests.
 4. Submit a pull request explaining your changes.

+## Report Bugs

+If you encounter any issues or bugs, please report them [here](https://github.com/BeatrizSanssi/L2-Task-Manager/issues).

 ### License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE file for more details [MIT License](./LISENCE).

 ### Contact

-For any questions or suggestions, feel free to contact Beatriz Sanssi.
+For any questions or suggestions, feel free to contact Beatriz Sanssi <bs222eh@student.lnu.se>

 ## Requirements